GNU-Ymir/Documentations/en/primitives/types.md

 <br>

-In the last example, we can see that the tuple destructuring syntax allows to extract only a part of the tuple values.
-The value of **`e`** in this example will be **`('r', 3.14)`**.

-The last method to extract values from the tuple is with the keyword **`expand`**, this keyword is a compile-time rewrite and the following example shows how you can use it.
+3) the keyword **`expand`**. this keyword is a compile-time rewrite, that expands the values of a tuple into a list of values.
+This list is then used to create other tuples, call functions, etc. The following example shows the use of the keyword **`expand`** to call a function taking two parameters, with the value of a tuple containing two values.

 ```ymir
 import std::io